harikaaakula/WashingtonState-DataBreach-Dashboard/README.md

 ##  Key Insights
 1. **Ransomware** and **Malware** cyberattack types are the most common attacks observed over a period of 2016 to 2026.
 2. The **Business and Health** industries show the highest vulnerability.
-3. **Retail** Business type with in the Business Industry are the most predominently getting attacked from 2016 to 2026
+3. **Retail businesses within the Business industry** were the most frequently targeted in data breaches from 2016 to 2026
 4. Clear upward trend in reported incidents post-2019, suggesting increased regulatory reporting compliance.

 ---